iExecBlockchainComputing/documentation-tools/tools/web3mail.md

 Web3Mail is composed of 3 methods:

-- **fetchMyContacts**—that enables an entity to retrieve a list of Ethereum accounts whose owners have authorized the entity to email them
+- **fetchMyContacts** — that enables an entity to retrieve a list of Ethereum accounts whose owners have authorized the entity to email them
-- **fetchUserContacts**—that enables anyone to retrieve a list of Ethereum accounts whose owners have authorized a given entity to email them
+- **fetchUserContacts** — that enables anyone to retrieve a list of Ethereum accounts whose owners have authorized a given entity to email them
-- **sendEmail**—that allows an entity to email a user knowing only her Ethereum account.
+- **sendEmail** — that allows an entity to email a user knowing only her Ethereum account.